caloni/journal/content/posts/sugar-on-the-body.md

 > While the nutritive reward of sugar in mice causes DA release primarily in the dorsal striatum, the sweetness reward is concentrated in the ventral striatum

-> This suggests that DRD2 in the NAc are essential both for regulating peripheral glucose levels as well as the reinforcement/reward learning of glucose consumption (), which explains why dysregulation of this system may lead to overeating.
+> This suggests that DRD2 in the NAc are essential both for regulating peripheral glucose levels as well as the reinforcement/reward learning of glucose consumption, which explains why dysregulation of this system may lead to overeating.

 > Just as fructose and glucose have different metabolic pathways, they have different hedonic effects on the brain and behavior.

-> Sugar consumption alone will not lead to weight gain or obesity--even rats exhibiting addictive behavior towards sugar do not gain weight (,).
-The same is true for fat--rats given intermittent access to fat will binge on it, but will not gain significant weight ().
+> Sugar consumption alone will not lead to weight gain or obesity--even rats exhibiting addictive behavior towards sugar do not gain weight.
+The same is true for fat--rats given intermittent access to fat will binge on it, but will not gain significant weight.
 However, like sugar, fat also increases food palatability, which can lead to hyperphagia.

 > While fat or sugar alone may not induce weight gain, together they do.
 Highly processed foods, which are often over-consumed, tend to contain both fat and added sugar (e.g. ice cream, pizza, etc).